cagrsoft/eyes-of-god/README.md

 ### Something more

 Use this code with wisdom and always remember that “With great power comes great responsibility.” © Ben Parker, uncle of Peter Parker who is the spider man.
 Yeah..
 Be carefull.

+## License

+Reading this file means you have accepted the LICENSE.
+LICENSE is available near this file, at the same folder.